GCR carriages - 50' clerestory

 This is going to be quite long because there was a cluster of designs, and several 4mm kits from the Perseverance range.
 I'm transferring pictures from the modelling topic and expanding them.

-- CL semi-corridor lav compo - T third - BV bogie van - Strengthening of M'bone expresses by clerestories 1903-1910 - Strengthening in LNER days
+- CL semi-corridor lav compo - T third - BV bogie van - Strengthening of M'bone expresses by clerestories 1903-1910 - Trans-Pennine services - Strengthening in LNER days

 Semi-corridor lavatory composite